Some Examples of Family Floer Mirrors

 \section{Family Floer Mirror of $X_{IV}$}

-In this section, we will consider the case when $Y'$ be a rational elliptic surface with singular configuration $IV^*IV$ and $D'$ is the type $IV^*$ fibre and $X'=Y'\setminus D'$.
+In this section, we will consider the case when $Y'$ be a rational elliptic surface with singular configuration $IV^*IV$, $D'$ is the type $IV^*$ fibre and $X'=Y'\setminus D'$.
 Recall that $X$ is the hyperK\"ahler rotation of $X'$ such that the elliptic fibration becomes a special Lagrangian fibration.
 We claim that the family Floer mirror of $X$ is then the del Pezzo surface of degree $4$.
 The argument is also similar to that in Section \ref{section: dp5}.
 Such rational elliptic surface $Y'$ has Weiestrass model

 Moreover, it has a deformation to rational elliptic surface with its singular configuration $IV^*II I_2$ from the classification of singular configuration of rational elliptic surface \cite{Per}.
 In other words, one can deform the complex structure of $X'$ such that it has two singular fibres, one is of type $II$ and another one is of type $I_2$.